 As important as medical alert features are, there’s one feature no one else talks about.
-The most important medical alert feature is being compliance.
+The most important medical alert feature whether the owner will use it correctly.
 You have to have the medical alert button on you for the system to work.

 Like my mom, I’m not sure I’d want to wear a pendant.
 I don’t wear rings, bracelets or necklaces.
 So be self-aware when purchasing your medical alert.

 Do you want fall detection?
 To get the best results, a pendant works much better than a watch.
 If you put that pendant in your pocket, it’s just not going to be an effective fall detection device anymore.

 Be honest with yourself.
 Commit to wearing the pendant.
 Nothing is more important to our senior independence than avoiding that last fall before the nursing home.
 Get the alert, wear the pendant, and be grateful that this technology can prolong our healthy lives in our own homes.